-Practitioner of Natural and Chinese medicine and structural bodywork, and Integrative healer, Yogi, pychotherapist.
-Keyvan is also a writer.
+Natural and Chinese Healing, structural bodywork, an Integrative healer, Yogi, Health Educator and writer.

-Keyvan integrates Classical Chinese Medicine (herbal medicine and acupuncture), Ayurveda, bioenergetic healing, Qi Gong, bodywork and Internal Processing (inner work).
+Keyvan integrates Classical Chinese Healing systems (herbal biotanicals), Ayurveda, bioenergetic healing, Qi Gong, bodywork and Internal Processing (Inner-work).
 He emphasizes taking self-responsibility for one's life-health through self-development, dietary and nutritional counseling, and conscious exercise.

-Keyvan has an M.A. in Counseling Psychology and Chinese Medicine, is certified in Structural Body Therapy, and Jin Shin Do acupressure.
+Keyvan has an M.A. in Counseling Psychology and Chinese Medical Acupuncture, is certified in Structural Body Therapy, and Jin Shin Do® Bodymind Acupressure®.
 He also has a degree in Anthropology.
-Keyvan is a master level certified yoga teacher with over 30 years experience and study of Asian Yogic traditions including Qi Gong and meditation.
+Keyvan is a master level certified yoga teacher with over 35 years experience and study of Asian Yogic traditions including Qi Gong and meditation.

 What is holistic natural medicine?
 Is it able to replace "conventional medicine?
 Is it enough for our needs?